satori-com/satori-video-sdk-cpp/docs/reference.md

 `--loop`

-For `--input-video-file` or `--input-replay-file`, tells the utility to publish the file in a continuous loop.
+For `--input-video-file` or `--input-replay-file`, tells the tool to publish the file in a continuous loop.

 `--output-resolution res`